Admissions

 Q: Is it possible to defer admission?

-A: Yes, if you are accepted, you can apply for deferral via the Deferral Form.
+A: Yes, if you are accepted, you can apply for deferral via the GSAS Deferral Form.
 You may defer for up to two academic years.

 Q: I have additional questions about the application process, where can I find answers?